-On this trip students will
+On this trip students will:

 - Learn model sustainable ecotourism practices that protect natural resources and biodiversity, use organic methods, and support local communities and economies

-- Hike in Monteverde Cloud Forest Reserve
+- Hike in the Monteverde Cloud Forest Reserve

 - Tour the cloud forest canopy in Selvatura Park, Monteverde

 - Volunteer with the ASANA turtle conservation project

 All activities are co-led by certified Costa Rican guides trained in tropical biology.
 This course requires students to participate in both the Fall 2014 Block II course and the trip to Costa Rica.

 Estimated cost: $1,900 + airfare (based on 10 students enrolled--includes lodging, meals, guides, vans, park admissions, travel insurance)